-This document provides Natural England's supplementary advice about the European Site Conservation Objectives relating to the Isle of Portland to Studland Cliffs SAC.
-This advice should therefore be read together with the SAC Conservation Objectives which are available <a href="https://example.com/herefore/be/herefor
+This document provides Natural England's supplementary advice about the European Site Conservation Objectives relating to St Albans Head to Durlston Head SAC.

+This advice should therefore be read together with the SAC Conservation Objectives available here.

-Where this site overlaps with other European Site(s), you should also refer to the separate European Site Conservation Objectives and Supplementary Advice (where available) provided for those sites.
+Where this site overlaps with other European Sites, you should also refer to the separate European Site Conservation Objectives and Supplementary Advice (where available) provided for those sites.

-You should use the Conservation Objectives, this Supplementary Advice and any case-specific advice given by Natural England, when developing, proposing or assessing an activity, plan or project that may affect this site.
+You should use the Conservation Objectives, this Supplementary Advice and any case-specific advice given by Natural England when developing, proposing or assessing an activity, plan or project that may affect this site'